 Before you can backup data to Google Cloud storage, you will first need to create and configure a private Google Cloud Storage bucket using the following steps:

 Log in to Google Cloud Console.

-- In the New Project page, enter “CubeBackup” (or whatever name you like) as the project name and click CREATE.
+In the New Project page, enter a project name, e.g.“CubeBackup”, and click CREATE.